lovingl3tters/lovingl3tters/README.md

 <details>
   <summary> boundaries + byi </summary>

-  - Whisp/ATA me if im with someone problematic.
+  - Whisp/ATA me if im with someone problematic with attached proof.

   - dni darkshippers, i will permhide. if i accidentally int with you, permhide me.

-  - please dont make inappropriate jokes/actions directed AT ME in safe servers.
+  - please do not make inappropriate jokes/actions directed AT ME in safe servers. ***even if youre a friend.***

   - I block and hide freely for my own comfort. feel free to do the same to me if applicable.
 </details>